 Before running a pipeline using the Synopsys GitHub Action with Polaris, you must set the appropriate applications and entitlements in your Polaris environment.

-Polaris does not currently support the analysis of pull requests.
-We recommend running the Synopsys Action on pushes to main branches.
+Using Synopsys Action, you can perform scans on push events to main branches.
+Pull request scanning is currently not supported for Polaris.

 Add the following code block to your existing workflow.yml file in your .github/workflows directory.
 (If you need to create a workflow, go to the repository you're integrating with Polaris on the GitHub UI, click the Actions tab at the top, then click New Workflow.)